 Determining the status of the self-government body in the management system;

-Instructions about who it is headed and to whom it is subordinate;
+Indications about who it is headed and to whom it reports;

 Degree of independence;

-Participation in the implementation of the target program or the performance of target management functions.
+Participation in the implementation of a target program or performance of target management functions.

 Tasks for which this self-government body is responsible.

-Section "Functions (duties)" contains a list of functions, the implementation of which ensures the solution of the tasks assigned to the self-government body with a certain specification of work for each function.
+Section "Functions (Responsibilities)" contains a list of functions, the implementation of which ensures the solution of tasks assigned to the self-government body with a certain specification of work for each function.

-Section "Rights" determines the rights of the self-government body that ensure the performance of its functions by this subdivision.
+"Rights" section determines the rights of the self-government body to ensure that this unit performs its functions.

-Section "Organization of management" contains a description of the organizational structure of the self-government body, indications of the place of leaders within the body itself (for example, in the presence of groups, commissions, etc.), determines the frequency, time and type of organizational events (planning meetings, meetings, etc.).
+Section "Management organization" contains a description of the organizational structure of the self-government body, instructions on the place of leaders within the body itself (for example, in the presence of groups, commissions, etc.), determines the frequency, time and type of organizational activities (planners, meetings, etc.).

-Section "Relationships with other divisions" is developed on the basis of incoming and outgoing documentation with the definition of the main relationships.
+Section "Relationships with other departments" is developed on the basis of incoming and outgoing documentation with the identification of basic relationships.
 This section can establish the relationship of this self-government body with public divisions (organizations) - all kinds of public councils and commissions, trade unions, etc.

-Section "Responsibility" provides for the establishment of the responsibility of the self-government body and its head for the performance of tasks and the implementation of functions.
-This section is the most difficult to develop, since here it is necessary to indicate the application of sanctions for non-performance or poor performance of tasks, functions, and also to determine the conditions under which this or that responsibility occurs.
-But, as a rule, the following entry is made in this section: "the self-government body is responsible for the fulfillment of the tasks and functions assigned to it."
+Section "Responsibility" provides for the establishment of responsibility of the self-government body and its head for the implementation of tasks and functions.
+This section is characterized by the greatest complexity of development, since here it is necessary to indicate the application of sanctions for non-fulfillment or poor performance of tasks and functions, as well as to determine the conditions under which this or that responsibility occurs.
+But, as a rule, in this section the following entry is made: “the self-government body is responsible for the implementation of the tasks and functions assigned to it.”

-Section "Office work"- this is keeping minutes of meetings, planning activities, compiling reports.
+Section "Office work"- taking minutes of meetings, planning activities, and drawing up reports.

-The basis for the preparation of job descriptions for employees of educational institutions should be the charter and the Regulation on the type and type of educational institution, the available qualification characteristics and qualification requirements for the position, labor standards for the performance of work.
+The basis for drawing up job descriptions for employees of educational institutions should be the charter and Regulations on the type and type of educational institution, existing qualification characteristics and qualification requirements for the position, standards of labor costs for performing work.

-5. Agreement between an educational institution and parents.
+5. Agreement between the educational institution and parents.

 7. Rules of conduct for students.